mrjacobbloom/pattern-matcher.js/README.md

 ### `NodeClass`

-A `NodeClass` represents a type, either terminal or nonterminal.
+A `NodeClass` represents a class of AST nodes.

-#### `new NodeClass(type: string[, argTypes: Array.<NodeClass|Any>])`
+#### `new NodeClass(className: string[, argTypes: Array.<NodeClass|Any>])`

-The `NodeClass` constructor creates a type which can later be initialized.
-It takes 2 arguments, the name of the type (for error logging) and (optionally) an array of types it takes as arguments.
-The types can either be other `NodeClass`s, or anything else.
-For example, you might have a type that wraps native JS numbers or strings.
+The `NodeClass` constructor creates a cllable class object which can later be initialized.
+It takes 2 arguments, the name of the class (for error logging) and (optionally) an array of types it takes as arguments.
+The types can either be other `NodeClass`es, or anything else.
+For example, you might have a class that wraps native JS numbers or strings.
 You can also change the argument types later.
 Note that if you leave the second argument blank, it defaults to no arguments being valid.

-The returned `NodeClass` object represents a type.
+The returned `NodeClass` object represents a class.
 It can be called like a function to return a `NodeInstance`.
 Note that, in many places, the class iself can be used in place of a `NodeInstance` if you want to save yourself a pair of parentheses.